 Prepare the pastry for the pies

-- Preheat oven to 200C.
-Spray 12 ceramic ramekins with cooking oil (or grease with butter).
+- Preheat oven to 200C (200F or gas mark 6).
+Spray 12 ceramic ramekins with cooking oil (or grease with butter) and set aside.

 - Sprinkle some flour onto a clean tabletop or surface.
 Remove one disk of pastry dough from fridge (leave the other in the fridge while you work, to make sure the butter in the mixture remains chilled), and gently work into a ball.
 Cut into 6 equal portions.

 - Working with one portion at a time, divide into two pieces – one piece should be approximately 1/3 of the portion (this will be the top) and the remaining 2/3 of the portion will be used to line the inside of the ramekin.